-A beautifully layered, special treat, Two Layer Pumpkin Cheesecake combines the fantastic flavors of a pumpkin pie with the creamy decadence of a New York-style cheesecake.
+A beautifully layered, special dessert, Two Layer Pumpkin Cheesecake combines the cozy flavors of a pumpkin pie with the creamy decadence of a New York-style cheesecake.

-Baked in a springform pan, its glorious homemade graham cracker crust holds the perfect combination of decadence and flavor.
-With two bars of cream cheese and an entire can of pumpkin, it takes pumpkin cheesecake to a whole new level!
+In this fall favorite dessert, a buttery graham cracker crust holds the perfect combination of creamy decadence and warm spice.
+With two bars of cream cheese and an entire can of pumpkin, this cheesecake recipe is rich, flavorful, and velvety smooth.

 Jump to:

-- cream cheese, softened- I use full fat Philadelphia brand for optimal consistency
+- cream cheese- I use full fat Philadelphia brand for optimal consistency & creaminess

 - sugar